Cover image

 This command will patch the deployment and do the rolling update.

-Connecting to a container from outside
+# Connecting to a pod from outside

 Most of the time, there is no connectivity between a container and an outer world, because a port may not be exposed via an ingress.
 If debugging is needed, it is possible to do port forwarding to a local machine.